ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator.md

 This is Service Server list of open_manipulator_controller.

 - `/open_manipulator/goal_joint_space_path` ([open_manipulator_msgs/SetJointPosition]{: .popup})
-The user can use this service to create a trajectory in the joint space.
+The user can use this service to create a trajectory in the [joint space]{: .popup}.
 The user inputs the angle of the target joint and the total time of the trajectory.

 - `/open_manipulator/goal_task_space_path` ([open_manipulator_msgs/SetKinematicsPose]{: .popup})
 The user can use this service to create a trajectory in the [task space]{: .popup}.
 The user inputs the kinematics pose of the OpenManipulator end-effector(tool) in the [task space]{: .popup} and the total time of the trajectory.

 - `/open_manipulator/goal_joint_space_path_to_present` ([open_manipulator_msgs/SetJointPosition]{: .popup})
-The user can use this service to create a trajectory from present joint angle in the joint space.
+The user can use this service to create a trajectory from present joint angle in the [joint space]{: .popup}.
 The user inputs the angle of the target joint to be changed and the total time of the trajectory.

 - `/open_manipulator/goal_task_space_path_to_present` ([open_manipulator_msgs/SetKinematicsPose]{: .popup})
 The user can use this service to create a trajectory from present kinematics pose in the task space.
 The user inputs the kinematics pose to be changed of the OpenManipulator end-effector(tool) in the [task space]{: .popup} and the total time of the trajectory.